randix/KioskContacts/README.md

 ###### contacts

 This file *contacts.csv* contains the saved contacts from tapping the **Submit** button.
-Apple *Numbers* can directly open this file, or this file can be shared to be opened and processed on another device, where it might be processed with, for example, MS Excel.
+Apple *Numbers* can directly open this file or this file can be shared to be opened and processed on another device, where it might be processed with, for example, MS Excel.

 ###### mail

-This file *mail.txt* contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when **Submit** is tapped.
-This file may be edited and certain fields entered to be replaced by text from the contact form.
+This file *mail.txt* contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when the submit button is tapped.
+This file may be edited and fields entered to be replaced by text from the contact form.

-The "from:" address must be in the list of possible sender addresses on the device to be used, otherwise Mail will use a From: address present on the device.
+The "from:" address must be in the list of possible sender addresses on the device to be used, otherwise *Mail* will use a From: address present on the device.

-The "subject:" is the Subject: of the mail message.
+The "subject:" is the subject field of the mail message.

 The "---" must be left in place as a separator line.

 ###### message

-This file *message.txt* contains the body of an iMessage to be sent to the contact when **Submit** is tapped, if so configured.
-This file may be edited and certain fields entered to be replaced by text from the contact form.
+This file *message.txt* contains the body of an iMessage to be sent to the contact when the submit button is tapped, if so configured.
+This file may be edited and fields entered to be replaced by text from the contact form.

 ###### 1024